Free delivery over PKR 5,000 · COD nationwide

 Foods to Reduce or Avoid

-- Soy products in excess — contain phytoestrogens that may interfere with testosterone at high doses.
+• Too much soy: it contains phytoestrogens that may interfere with testosterone at high doses.

 Lifestyle Changes for Better Sperm Health

-Exercise — But Not Too Much
+Exercise, But Not Too Much

 Keep Cool